garrett16r/Syns-Shiny-Counter-C-Edition/README.md

 # Upcoming features
 - Mark a target as found.
 Target, date, and number of encounters will be added to a viewable log.
 - Have an actual icon
+- Openable target selection menu that displays pixel sprites of all shiny Pokemon